sakorkko/ndtt/README.md

 ##### msd_remount_test
 These are in a separate file called nanopineo-virtualhere-usbip.txt The tests themselves varied quite a lot so I took them many times.
+Unfortunately my version of armbian did not come with usbmon so I could not investigate the dodgy virtualhere connection.

 ##### cdc_stress_test
 ```
 c:\Python27\python.exe cdc_stress_test.py